Perfect even modules and the even filtration: Multiplicative properties of the even filtration

 \section{Multiplicative properties of the even filtration}

-In this section we establish that the even filtration of an $\mathbf{E}_{n}$-ring can be canonically promoted to an $\mathbf{E}_{n}$-algebra in filtered spectra.
-Our analysis requires some study of the monoidal properties of the $\infty$-categories of additive sheaves introduced in \S\ref{section:the_even_filtration}.
+In this section we establish multiplicative properties of the even filtration, namely that its formation is suitably lax symmetric monoidal.
+In particular, we will show that the even filtration of an $\mathbf{E}_{n}$-algebra in spectra is canonically an $\mathbf{E}_{n}$-algebra in filtered spectra.
+Our analysis is essentially based on the study of monoidal properties of the $\infty$-categories of additive sheaves introduced in \S\ref{section:the_even_filtration}.

-The $\infty$-category $\sheaves_{\Sigma}(\Perf(R)_{ev}, \spectra)$ has a canonical set of compact generators as a stable, presentable $\infty$-category.
-These are not given by the image of perfect evens under the spectral Yoneda embedding, but rather their connective covers, for which we introduce dedicated notation: